emily-j-f/abcd-adhd-menarche/README.md

 PDF files of R outputs for main analyses and supplementary/sensitivity analyses can be found in their respective folders.

-Final checks of code and any necessary fixes for the version 1.1.0 release were performed the week of 3 August 2026.
+Final checks of code and any necessary fixes for the version 1.1.0 release of this repository were performed the week of 3 August 2026.
 Main findings/conclusions were unaffected.

 DOI for this repository: [https://doi.org/10.5281/zenodo.21348585](https://doi.org/10.5281/zenodo.21348585)